pradeep3sep/interviewquestion/README VueJs.md

 > ### What are dynamic components?

-Excellent question 👏 — **dynamic components** are one of Vue’s most powerful features for creating flexible, reusable UIs.

-Let’s break it down clearly 👇

----

-## 🧩 What Are Dynamic Components?

 A **dynamic component** means you can **swap which component is rendered at runtime**, *without changing your template structure*.

 Vue provides the special built-in component: